-The Bachelor of Science in Nursing degree, Master of Science in Nursing degree and Doctor of Nursing Practice degree at University of Detroit Mercy, McAuley School of Nursing are fully accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW Suite 530, Washington DC 20036.
-Phone: (202) 887-6791.
-The baccalaureate program has full approval from the Michigan Board of Nursing.
+The Bachelor of Science in Nursing degree, Master of Science in Nursing degree and Doctor of Nursing Practice degree at University of Detroit Mercy, McAuley School of Nursing, is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

+The baccalaureate program is approved by the Michigan Board of Nursing.